BnetButter/rolla-quest-3d/README.md

 ### Playing the Game
 You can play the game by running `python3 rolla_quest.py`.
+It is currenly playable, so give it a try now, before you get started!

 The gameplay is as follows:
 1. Search for a USB disk with the experimental data needed to create a meme-drive vaccine stored on it (behind Norwood Hall, TODO shrenk).
 2. Pass the drive to the 0racle, to see if you can stop the bio-memetic disease, and escape this virtual box (behind the CS building).